The Global Carbon Budget as a cointegrated system: Trends and cointegration in the Global Carbon Budget

-The global carbon budget equation, as a cointegrating relation, implies an influence of $SOI$ on~$\Delta C$, by way of its influence on the sinks.
-This leads to a non-zero coefficient on $SOI$ in the last row.
-The error term $U_t$ is a linear combination of the structural errors~$\eps_t$, by way of the contemporaneous relations, and the covariance matrix of $U_t$ is, therefore, not diagonal.
+The global carbon budget equation, as a cointegrating relation, implies an influence of the climate covariates in $Z_t$ on~$\Delta C_t$, by way of their influence on the sinks.
+This leads to a non-zero, but constrained, coefficient on $Z_t$ in the last row of~$\Phi$.
+The error term $U_t$ is a linear combination of the structural errors~$\eps_t$, by way of the contemporaneous relations.
+Thus, even though the covariance matrix of $\eps_t$ is diagonal, the covariance matrix of $U_t$ is not diagonal.
 However, the correlations are purely contemporaneous, and there is no serial correlation.